 Courses may not be taken pass/fail and students cannot choose to omit any approved course abroad from the Bentley transcript.
 All approved courses will appear on the transcript regardless of whether they are needed to meet degree requirements.
 Grading systems vary significantly around the world.
 Students who have any issues with grades earned abroad must address them with the faculty and program administrators abroad as early as possible, ideally before returning home.
 Bentley is obligated to honor the courses and grades as reported on the official transcript of the partner institution or study abroad program.
 Bentley cannot change or omit any courses or grades reported by the host institution or program.

-Senior Spring Semester Study Abroad Policy
+Senior Spring or Summer Term Study Abroad Policy